OR WAIT 15 SECS

 In a joint position statement released today, the groups outlined recommendations for national, institutional, and personal stockpiles to help protect against the threat of pandemic influenza.

 "Although the world needs to be prepared for a flu pandemic in the future, it's important to keep in mind that there is no pandemic right now," said Martin J. Blaser, MD, president of IDSA.
-"Even the H5N1 virus that is currently circulating in
+"Even the H5N1 virus that is currently circulating in Asia and Europe primarily causes a disease affecting birds.
+There have been very few cases of bird-to-human transmission.
+Most of those who became sick were in very close contact with poultry."

 "The threat of a pandemic to the American public is so low right now that it simply doesn't justify personal stockpiles of antivirals," said Leonard Mermel, DO, ScM, president of SHEA.
 "We need this drug to treat sick people who will suffer from human strains of flu this winter."